-Admission requires a student successfully completes the pre-requisite coursework with a 2.65 GPA or better, 65 or higher TEAS test score, and overall points on application of 30 or higher.
+Admission requires a student successfully completes the pre-requisite coursework with a 2.65 GPA or better and 65 or higher TEAS test score.

-Included in the application process is a general physical examination and all immunization records: tuberculosis testing using the PPD or chest x-ray; Covid-19 vaccine; Hepatitis B vaccine series; MMR series or titer; Varicella (chicken pox) vaccination or titer; Tetanus; annual Flu vaccine, and Hepatitis A. Clinical healthcare settings may require nursing students be fully vaccinated for Covid-19 as a condition of attending clinicals in that facility.
-HC Nursing students must comply with the requirements of the clinical agencies where assigned in order to complete the clinical coursework and progress on in the program.
+Included in the application process is a general physical examination and all immunization records: tuberculosis testing using the PPD or chest x-ray; Covid19 vaccine; Hepatitis B vaccine series; MMR series or titer; Varicella (chicken pox) vaccination or titer; Tetanus; annual Flu vaccine, and Hepatitis A.